LLNL/Curvallis/README.md

 Scipy can be difficult to install, so it may have to be installed manually if the installer fails.
 This installer has been tested using Python v 2.7.10.

-To install this program, type "python setup.py install" into a terminal in the directory containing setup.py.
+To install this program, type "python setup.py install" into a terminal in the directory containing "setup.py".

 Running
 -------
 Once installed, typing "curvallis" into a terminal should run the program at any location.
 The program can also be run if it's not installed.
 Just run curvallis.py.
 If you run the program this way, make sure you have manually installed all dependencies.

 To get started, the examples directory contains example configuration files and example data files.
-To test the configuration files, go to the examples directory and type "curvallis --config_file _config file name_".
-Each config file has an explanation of what it's commands are doing.
+To test the configuration files, go to the examples directory and type "curvallis --config_file _config-file-name_".
+Each config file has an explanation of what its commands are doing.

 Options
 =======

 Options can be entered by either command line or initialization file.
 All options can be entered either way.
 The default initialization file is named curve_editor.ini, so the program will automatically read all arguments out of this file if it is in the same directory as the program is being run from.
 To read a different ini file, use the --config_file option.
 Command line arguments and ini files can be used simultaneously.
 If there are conflicting arguments, the command line arguments get priority.
-To input an option by command line, put --_name_ _value_ _value_ ...
+To input an option by command line, put --_name_ _value_ _value_ ....
 For example to use the fit_type option type: --fit_type poly5 poly4.
 To input options using the ini file, don't include the dashes.
 If there are multiple values for the option, enclose them in brackets as well.
-You can also put = or : instead of a space between _name_ and _value_.
-An example configuration file is included in the 'Example Configuration File' section, which describes how to input different options into the config file.
+You can also put "=" or ":" instead of a space between _name_ and _value_.
+More details about how configuration files work can be found in the "Configuration File Syntax" section in this document.

-**Optional arguments** are options which aren't required to be specified in order to run the program.
-This is either because there are default values, or that option doesn't need to be specified at all.
-Options outside of this group may be optional as well, but these are the miscellaneous options which didn't fit into another group.
+**Optional arguments** are options which aren't required to be given in order to run the program.
+This is either because there are default values or that option doesn't need to be specified at all.
+Options outside of this group may be optional as well, but these are the miscellaneous options which don't fit into another group.
 Here is a list of all options in this category:

    - **-h, --help**